School children at services

-There are 2 exceptions:
+There are two exceptions:

 - children attending out-of-school care offered by a licensed home-based early learning service, as long as certain conditions are met.

-Children enrolled in school can be present for short periods
+If present for short periods

 - attending an event with family or teachers, such as watching a performance.